-You have to side load BetterTouchTools outside of the Mac App Store because it needs to access your system settings.
+You have to sideload BetterTouchTools outside of the Mac App Store because it needs to access your system settings.
 You can download it from Folivora.ai directly and then move it from your downloads folder into your Applications folder.
-You'll likely have to give permission to install it when GateKeeper pops up.
+Permit to install it when GateKeeper pops up.

 With Touch Bar, you'll be able to alter images in ways that would normally require a bunch of mouse clicks, like changing the color balance or brightness of an image.
 Instead, you'll be able to slide along the Touch Bar and watch things change in real-time.

-Also demonstrated at the Mac event was Djay Pro, which lets you mix tracks, scratch, fade, control playback, sample, and much more using just the Touch Bar.
+With djay, you can mix tracks, scratch, fade, control playback, sample, and much more using just the Touch Bar.

-You can mix a whole song using multi-touch and even alter the waveform, right on the Touch Bar.
-No need to touch the trackpad.
+You can mix a whole song using multi-touch and even alter the waveform, right on the Touch Bar with no need to touch the trackpad.

 Final Cut Pro X

-The widely used video-editing app will receive Touch Bar support, allowing you to easily scrub through your timeline, adjust audio, fine-tune your cuts, and much more, all on the Touch Bar.
+The widely used video-editing app will receive Touch Bar support, allowing you to scrub through your timeline easily, adjust audio, fine-tune your cuts, and much more, all on the Touch Bar.

-Most folks are likely used to using hotkeys already and probably won't change their ways, but for people just start out with FCP, the Touch Bar offers a very accessible foray into editing.
+Most folks are likely used to using hotkeys already and probably won't change their ways.
+However, for people starting with FCP, the Touch Bar offers a very accessible foray into editing.